 A perfect example of this was that Turkish Airlines flight from Chicago to Istanbul that I mentioned above.
 My exit row seat was in a bulkhead row against the window.
 Just ahead of me was an emergency exit door.

-Unfortunately for my feet, at the base of that exit door was a protruding box (which contained a compacted life raft).
-You’re not allowed to put your feet on that box, so I basically had to sit sideways all the way from Chicago to Istanbul.
+Unfortunately for my feet, at the base of that exit door was a protruding box (which contained a compacted inflatable raft).
+You’re not allowed to put your feet on that box, so I basically had to sit sideways for 10 hours.

 6. I loathe the awkward encounters with the flight attendants